 The teaching method, course arrangement and materials focus on building a sound Japanese language understanding.
 The teachers strive to bring forth innovative ideas in vocabulary, using “listening, speaking, reading and writing” as the foundation of instruction presented through small-class lectures, Japanese teaching is exact, vivid and practical.

 After class, students will have opportunities to interact with the Japanese society, to learn more about the culture.
 Students from abroad will take standardized exams and Japanese proficiency exams.
-Those who wish to enter a university, college, or professional training school will receive systematic assistance.
+Those who wish to enter a university, college, or vocational school will receive systematic assistance.

 |Advanced Level||Complicated listening and reading comprehension practices, with composition learning.||The N1 level of THE JAPANESE LANGUAGE PROFICIENCY TEST|